Help Center

 MXF Professional Broadcast Support

-Sequency provides extensive support for MXF (Material eXchange Format), the professional broadcast container standard.
-MXF files from cameras and NLEs are fully supported with the following codecs:
+Sequency also supports MXF (Material eXchange Format), the professional broadcast container standard.
+MXF files from cameras and NLEs are supported with codecs such as:

 • FFV1 — Lossless archival codec